hepsdata/ECG_Classification/UI/README.md

 The ECG data used for visualization in this project is taken from the PhysioNet 2017 Challenge dataset, which can be accessed [here](https://physionet.org/content/challenge-2017/1.0.0/).

+### Data Structure
+The application expects a CSV file containing 'ID' and 'Label' columns.
+The corresponding ECG recordings should be present in the training2017 directory as .mat and .hea files.

 ## Getting Started

 ### Prerequisites